keptn/keptn.github.io/content/docs/0.5.0.beta/manage/project/index.md

 <details><summary>Create user, token, and repository</summary>
 <p>

-1. (optional) If you want to use a dedicated GitHub organization for your repository, create a [GitHub organization](https://github.com/organizations/new).

 1. If you do not have a GitHub user, create a user by [signing up](https://github.com/join?source=header-home).

 1. Create a [personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) for your user with *repo* scope: